Enable text based alternatives for graph display and drawing entry

 PriceQuantity Supplied

-Suppose that the price of books increases from $15 to $20.
+Suppose that the price of jeans increases from $32 to $40.

 Using the mid-point approach, calculate price elasticity of supply.